The First Hours

 Move it or lose it!

-• Making a full supply of milk requires frequent removal of milk from your breasts.
+• Making a full supply of milk requires frequent removal of milk from your body.

-• If milk is NOT removed from your breasts, your body is given the message to make less milk.
+• If milk is NOT removed from your body, your brain doesn’t get the message to make more milk.

-• You should use breast massage, hand expression and/or pumping to remove milk (and keep making milk) if you are separated from your baby
+• You can use hand expression with massage and/or pumping to remove milk (and keep making milk) if you are separated from your baby.

 Checkyourknowledge Orange